 If you detect any moisture inside the case or battery compartment, take it to an Suunto authorized service agent for checking.

 The Suunto D6i Novo is a compact, well equipped watch-sized dive computer.
-This has made many lists of best dive computers.
+This makes many Best Dive Computer lists.

 With its ability to switch between up to 3 gases, integrated 3D compass and optional wireless air transmitter, the Suunto D6i is for serious recreational, technical and professional divers.
 The FREE dive mode makes it a great choice for competitive free divers.

-This dive computer comes complete with the USB cable.
+This dive computer comes with the USB cable.

 Unless you buy the package, the wireless air transmitter is not included in the price.
 This is around $450 and can always be added on later.
 Look for bundle deals that include transmitter that will save you money.

-Click the button below to see the current price and any discounts available for the Suunto D6i Novo and D6i Novo Zulu at the House of Scuba.
+Click the button below to see the current price and any discounts available for the Suunto D6i Novo and D6i Novo Zulu at Scuba.com (Leisure Pro).